 It’s often a matter of good habits.
 Here are ten habits of healthy eaters you can adopt as your own:

-- Healthy eaters have dessert sparingly.
 While topping off a good meal with a dessert seems like the right thing to do, it only adds empty calories to your diet and should instead be a rare treat on special occasions.
-Similarly, people who follow a healthy diet rarely go to fast food restaurants or consume high calorie nutrient poor junk food, like crisps, doughnuts, sweets, and pop.
+Similarly, people who follow a healthy diet rarely go to fast-food restaurants or eat high-calorie nutrient-poor junk food, like crisps, doughnuts, sweets, and pop.
+Keep it as a treat rather than the norm.

 How about you….recognise any of the habits in yourself?
 If so you’re on the right track!!
 Keep up the good work and see how many more you can try that you aren’t already.